Fractional quantum Hall states by Feynman's diagrammatic expansion

-In contrast, we employ the Yukawa potential $V(r) = e^{-\lambda r}/r$ as the physical interaction and focus on the specific values $\lambda =2\ell_B^{-1}$ and $\lambda =0.5 \ell_B^{-1}$ such that both the long-range Coulomb ($\lambda^{-1}>\ell_B$) and short-range ($\lambda^{-1} < \ell_B$) regimes are captured.
-The short-range regime is \emph{a priori} a simpler case for observing FQH physics, is relevant in the context of model studies \cite{Haldane1983,Haldane1985,Trugman1985,Pokrovsky1985}, and naturally results in a better-behaved diagrammatic series.
+In contrast, we employ the Yukawa potential $V(r) = e^{-r/\lambda}/r$ as the physical interaction and focus on the specific values $\lambda =2 \ell_B$ and $\lambda =\ell_B/2$ such that both the long-range Coulomb ($\lambda>\ell_B$) and short-range ($\lambda < \ell_B$) regimes are captured.
+The short-range regime is \emph{a priori} a simpler case for observing FQH physics, is relevant in the context of model studies \cite{Haldane1983,Haldane1985,Trugman1985,Pokrovsky1985} as well as for real systems with gate-screening \cite{Aleiner1994}, and naturally results in a better-behaved diagrammatic series.
 The regime of long-range interaction is of fundamental importance, both for the question of its effect on the possible FQH state and for studying the applicability of expansions in the Coulomb potential.
-In the pure Coulomb limit $\lambda \to 0$, all non-skeleton in the coupling channel diagrams---those that can be made disconnected by cutting any two interaction lines---diverge upon integration over internal variables.
-Thus, at small $\lambda$ the series will be dominated by these terms, the role of which is to dress all interaction lines in all other diagrams by electron polarisation screening.
-A simple analysis (see Appendix~\ref{Yukawa appendix}) shows that the divergence is due to a singularity at location $\xi_s \sim -\lambda$.
-Analytic continuation beyond the radius of convergence $|\xi_s|$ thus gives access to the Coulomb regime, in which the electron gas self-screens the long-range tail of the potential and thus all physical quantities are independent of $\lambda$ (up to small corrections).
+In the pure Coulomb limit $\lambda \to \infty$, all non-skeleton in the coupling channel diagrams---those that can be made disconnected by cutting any two interaction lines---diverge upon integration over internal variables.
+Thus, at large $\lambda$ the series will be dominated by these terms, the role of which is to dress all interaction lines in all other diagrams by electron polarisation screening.
+A simple analysis (see Appendix~\ref{Yukawa appendix}) shows that the divergence is due to a singularity at location $\xi_s \sim -\lambda^{-1}$.
+Analytic continuation beyond the radius of convergence $|\xi_s|$ thus gives access to the Coulomb regime, in which the electron gas self-screens the long-range tail of the potential and thus all physical quantities are subject only to weak (linear) corrections in $\lambda^{-1}$, which can be extrapolated away.
+We show such an extrapolation in the supplementary material.